SEIS: Subspace-based Equivariance and Invariance Scores for Neural Representations: Method

 \section{Method}

-\textbf{Rationale.} While the theoretical definition of equivariance permits arbitrary non-linear transformations, spatial transformations on grid-structured data act as linear operators on the feature space.
-Furthermore, modern architectures process these features via linear convolutions and element-wise non-linearities that preserve local topology.
-Consequently, valid geometric representations must remain linearly recoverable under transformation, making subspace analysis a rigorous, rather than merely heuristic, measure of geometric stability.
+\textbf{Rationale.} While the theoretical definition of equivariance permits arbitrary non-linear transformations, spatial transformations on grid-structured data act as linear operators on the feature space, and convolutional architectures process features primarily through linear operations.
+While element-wise non-linearities introduce deviations, geometric structure is approximately preserved as a linear relationship between transformed representations \cite{lenc2015understanding}.
 Building on this insight, we introduce SEIS (equivariance and invariance scores $\mathcal{S}_\text{equiv}$ and $\mathcal{S}_\text{inv}$ in Section \ref{subsec:seis}), a subspace-based metric to diagnose how geometric information is preserved within neural representations under transformations, distinct from existing measures summarized in Table~\ref{tab:rw_comparison}.